haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * Can not send email notification to the all members in the project
 * Not display the permissions when edit the project member
+* Display the pretty time against the UTC timezone instead of the user timezone

 **Improvements & New Features**